 The Publix birthday cake water tower, nicknamed “hydrocake,” was the brainchild of Publix President Joe Blanton.
-As Publix expanded its industrial compound with its dairy and bakery facilities, a new on-site water system was required to meet the company’s growth.
+As Publix expanded its industrial compound with its dairy and bakery facilities in the late 1970s, a new on-site water system was required to meet the company’s growth.
 To meet the need and create something unique, Blanton sought to transform the design of the conventional water tank — and the hydrocake was born.

-Generations of Lakelanders have enjoyed the iconic cake tower while traveling on the New Tampa Hwy.
-Whether it be the whimsy of the tower’s tiers or the flames from the candles that flicker, its nostalgic imagery is engraved into Lakeland’s historical memory as a reminder of the progress, innovation, and ingenuity of Swan City.
+With generations of Lakelanders having enjoyed the iconic cake tower while traveling on the New Tampa Highway, it’s safe to say the tower has solidified a place in pop culture.
+Its nostalgic imagery is engraved into Lakeland’s cultural memory as a reminder of the progress, innovation, and ingenuity of Swan City.